sebastianjinich/TrypanoDEEPScreen/README.md

 --data_split_mode non_random_split
 ```

-This will train the model, perform hyperparameter search, and save the results in the specified experiment directory.
+This will train the model, perform a hyperparameter search, and save the results in the specified experiment directory.

 ### Using the Model

 **COMING SOON...
-(Still in developement)**
+(Still in development)**